dmitrymurashenkov/fpv-channel-finder/README.md

 These are for the case when there is some other signal source (for example, wifi) occupying one of the channels used in the best sets.

-Note that same frequency can be known under several channel names - so avoid close channels also!

 ![](frequency-bands.png)